 Thankfully, that’s unlikely.
 However, repairing things as soon as you notice them is crucial.
 It’ll save you money in the long run and ensures everything runs safely.

 You can technically drive with a bad motor mount – but why would you?
-Get it fixed, and enjoy a more comfortable and securer driving experience.
+Get it fixed, and enjoy a more pleasant and securer driving experience.

 This article will explain why you should follow that advice.